Estrogen dominance is a condition where there is an overload of estrogen that occurs as a result of…

 Whatever the source, estrogen dominance and chemical exposure produces unwanted side effects, disrupts metabolism, physiology, the microbiome, increases the risk of many serious health problems in humans, animals and aquatic life, and are a threat to human health.

-🔹 Diets high in carbohydrates, gluten, grains, fructose, artificial sweeteners such as Splenda, trans fats, low-fat and non-fat diets, low fiber intake
+🔹 Diets high in processed carbohydrates, gluten, grains, fructose, artificial sweeteners including Splenda, trans fats, low-fat and non-fat diets, low fiber intake

-- Insulin resistance and high insulin levels, diabetes, pre-diabetes
+🔹 Insulin resistance and high insulin levels, diabetes, pre-diabetes, blood sugar imbalances

 These endocrine disrupting chemicals (EDC) accumulate in our bodies and are stored mostly in fat tissue.
 They can trick your body into increasing or decreasing hormone production or block hormone signals by binding to hormone receptor sites causing similar effects to those that a hormone would.

 Endocrine-disrupting chemicals affect fertility, thyroid function, puberty, sexual development, and increase risk of hormone sensitive organs such as the prostate and the breast.

 EDCs are especially harmful in young children and pregnant women.
 Exposure during pregnancy negatively affects hormone, physiological, neurological and brain development in offspring.

 🔹 Breast tenderness, edema (fluid retention), irregular cycles, heavy periods, and other PMS symptoms